 Danfoss VLT® drives have also been used in the ‘’Island Performer’s’ cargo delivery systems, where their ability to optimize the flow or pressure to the capacity of the rig or vessel receiving the cargo.
 This is important, as the vessel’s own cargo system has a potentially high capacity, while those of the receiver may be considerably smaller.

 “We have not yet calculated how much energy we save, as circumstances vary from operation to operation and also where in the world the vessels operate.
 But what we can say for certain is that the maintenance costs for the ship owner have gone down and service intervals have increased.” says Odd Willy Larsen.

 Expert installation advice saves working hours

 Correctly installing and programming the VLT® drives is vital to achieve maximum performance and energy savings.
-Danfoss Sales Engineer, Odd Roar Buttingsrud, spent a full day at the yard assisting Ulstein engineers to programme the drives, while guiding them on how to install the drives properly when it came to the grounding and shielding of motor cables.
+Danfoss Sales Engineer, Odd Roar Buttingsrud, spent a full day at the yard assisting Ulstein engineers to program the drives, while guiding them on how to install the drives properly when it came to the grounding and shielding of motor cables.

 “This is of great value to us,” says Frank Brandal, Production Coordinator at Ulstein Verft.
-“We are really able to save a lot of working hours when Danfoss teaches us how to programme the drives by using MCT 10 – and it’s always easy to contact Danfoss if you need help or assistance by phone,” he concludes.
+“We are really able to save a lot of working hours when Danfoss teaches us how to program the drives by using MCT 10 – and it’s always easy to contact Danfoss if you need help or assistance by phone,” he concludes.